789ni812/imgdescriptor/spec.md

   - **After a choice is made, the next turn begins and the image upload is shown for the new turn.**
   - **Choices and outcomes remain visible after a choice is made.**
   - **All accordions are always user-expandable/collapsible for all turns and sections.**
-  - **Each section shows either the generated content or a 'Not available yet' message if missing.**
+  - **Each section shows either the generated content, a spinner (if generating), or a 'Not available yet' message if missing.**

 - [ ] **XX.4: Improved Loading Feedback**
   - When generating a story or choices, show a loader/spinner only in the relevant card's section (not globally or in previous turns).